If you'd prefer to skip to The Bottom Line, please scroll all the way down. Otherwise, I hope you enjoy the entire post.

 We are not grateful.

 I believe gratitude is the final step in receiving something and making it your own.
 Express and experience gratitude to complete the transaction.
-For more on this see my blog post on this topic.

 We are not content and always look for the next thing.

 Be content and celebrate what you have on your way to the next accomplishment.

 We look to a finish line, not on-going progress, to signify achievement.